Tourist from Kansas shot in Manhattan, person of interest in custody

 The shot fractured his collarbone and his shoulder blade, and he was taken to Bellevue Hospital in stable condition.

-He was released before an afternoon flight home and spoke exclusively to Eyewitness News, an interview that can be seen during Eyewitness News at Noon.
+He was released before an afternoon flight home to Kansas City, Kansas, and he spoke exclusively to Eyewitness News.

+"I was having such a great time until this happened," he said.

+He had just arrived at Grand Central and was walking down the street when he said he felt a sharp pain in his shoulder.
+He ran into a smoke shop and realized he was bleeding profusely.

+"It was really bad," he said.
+"I'm just ready to go home.
+I was in the hospital for five hours and then the police station for two or three."

-He said it was his first trip to New York City, and while he is not a fan of either the Mets or the Phillies, he is a baseball fan who wants to see a game in every stadium.
+He said it was his first trip to New York City and that he arrived on Saturday.
+While he is not a fan of either the Mets or the Phillies, he is a baseball fan who wants to see a game in every stadium.

 The gunman fled northbound on 8th Avenue, and police said later in the day that a person of interest was taken into custody.